When you’re mixing and mingling, there’s nothing like the tingling of a cold sore to stop you in your tracks during the holiday season.

 #5: Get Cold Sore Relief with Oxyfresh Super Relief Dental Gel

 This is like all the cold sore remedies you just read about all rolled into one awesome and convenient dental gel.
-Oxyfresh Super Relief Dental Gel is the dentist-recommended gel that takes the cold sore sting away and promotes faster healing with these superstar ingredients:
+Oxyfresh Pro Relief Dental Gel is the dentist-recommended gel that takes the cold sore sting away and promotes faster healing with these superstar ingredients:

 Aloe Vera: Many over-the-counter cold sore medications can sting or burn.
 Not Oxyfresh Super Relief Dental Gel!
 It’s formulated with naturally soothing and healing Aloe vera.